BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_14.md

 Head left, hopping down ledges as you go.
 Enter the door at the top.

-In the Pokemon Mansion, grab the *Iron* to the right then press the switch.
+In the Pokémon Mansion, grab the *Iron* to the right then press the switch.

 **OPKMN4X PKMN.
 Field: Glitch Field**
 - Sandslash, Lv.
 75, Ability: Sand Rush, Serious Nature, IVs: 10